sourcefrog/conserve/doc/ideas.md

 - Test on GCS FUSE
 - For remote or slow storage, keep a local cache of which blocks are present?

-## Performance on large files

-Let's remember something about files we saw recently in the current band, or the previous band.

-If we see a file with the same size, let's see if it has the same hash.
-If it does, we know we can reuse all the same addresses, without needing to hash each block individually.

-This should be cheap because we have to hash every stored file, anyhow.
-It does mean waiting to do the per-file hashes, that could otherwise be started earlier, and it means reading the file twice, which might be a risk for correctness.
-Perhaps we'd have to hash the whole file twice, which'd be ugly.

-Alternatively: given the hash of the whole file, we could specifically find the address of the trailing short block, which would otherwise be duplicated.
-At the point we're trying to write it, we'll know the hash of the whole file, and the length of the short block.
-It must be (barring hash collisions) the same as the final block at the end of any other file with the same hash.

-This will do well on a tree containing multiple copies of a large file with a trailing short block, which is perhaps not a negligible case.

 ## Questionable features

 - Store inode numbers and attempt to restore hard links
 - Store file types other than file/dir/symlink

-* How can we avoid every user needing to manually configure what to exclude?
-  Perhaps the OS can ship suggested exclusion lists that match the apps?

 * Exclude files from future backups but don't mark them as deleted